k411e/sdv_lab/README.md

 1. Choose your ADAS or AD feature.
 2. Explore SDV Lab examples and Eclipse SDV Projects.
 3. Design and Prototype your solution.
-4. Create resonable documentation of your team project and be ready for the presentation.
+4. Create reasonable documentation of your team project and be ready for the presentation.

 ### 🏁 Final Notes